dpurrington/sengled_client/analysis.md

 d["attributeList"] |> Enum.into(%{}, fn e -> { e["name"], e["value]} end)
 # attributes to a map
 d["attributeList"] |> Enum.into(%{}, fn elem -> { elem["name"], elem["value"]}end)

+# Transport spec & usage
+* new
+* new(opts)

+## Used
+* connect -- Connection
+* send -- Pipe, Connection
+* recv -- Connection
+* setopts -- Receiver
+* getstat -- Telemetry
+* controlling_process - Receiver (subscribe?)
+## Not used
+* listen(opts) -- not used
+* accept -- not used
+* accept_ack -- not used
+* getopts -- not used
+* peername - not used
+* sockname - not used
+* shutdown - not used
+* close - not used

+# silver searcher cheat sheet
+--hidden : include hidden files
+--ignore : ignore files/directories matching PATTERN, put pattern in quotes to avoid expansion -G REGEX : search only files whose names match the regex -C # : number of lines of context to print before and after --pager PAGERNAME : use a pager for output